-Vive Wave is covering the aspects of device optimization for third-party partners and easy mobile VR content development.
-This far, the Chinese hardware companies such as Thundercomm, Quanta, Pimax, Pico, Nubia, Juhaokan, iQIYI, Idealens, EmdoorVR, Coocaa, Baofengmojing, and 360QIKU – are supporting Vive Wave, and ‘the integration of VIVEPORT™ VR content platform into their future products.’
+Vive Wave covers device optimization aspects for third-party partners and easy mobile VR content development.
+This far, Chinese hardware companies such as Thundercomm, Quanta, Pimax, Pico, Nubia, Juhaokan, iQIYI, Idealens, EmdoorVR, Coocaa, Baofengmojing, and 360QIKU – are supporting Vive Wave, and ‘the integration of VIVEPORT™ VR content platform into their future products.’

-Vive Wave lets the developers create contents on a common platform, and prepare the same for multiple hardware providers.
-More than 35 Chinese as well as global content developers already came up with VR contents optimized for Vive Wave.
-14 of them demonstrated live demos at the VDC.
+Vive Wave lets the developers create content on a common platform and prepare the same for multiple hardware providers.
+More than 35 Chinese and global content developers have already developed VR content optimized for Vive Wave.
+Fourteen of them demonstrated live demos at the VDC.

 Well, the Beijing VDC housed the announcement of VIVE FOCUS as well, which is Vive’s first standalone VR headset in China.
 Vive Focus, of course, is based on the Vive Wave platform.

-The ‘freedom’ entails the users of Vive Focus unlimited mobility, and without any attachment requirement to other devices like mobile or PC.
+The ‘freedom’ entails the users of Vive Focus unlimited mobility without any attachment requirement to other devices like mobile or PC.
 At the same time, it reflects on cost reduction for them to buy a premium VR device from the Chinese markets.

-Additionally, the Vive Focus boars high-resolution AMOLED screen that brings superior clarity and low latency.
-It also packs the latest Qualcomm® Snapdragon™ 835 VR Platform for strengthening its performances.
-It runs on Vive’s VR open platform and provides you with the access to the affluent VR content library of Viveport.
+Additionally, the Vive Focus boars a high-resolution AMOLED screen that brings superior clarity and low latency.
+It also packs the latest Qualcomm® Snapdragon™ 835 VR Platform to strengthen its performance.
+It runs on Vive’s VR open platform and provides you with access to the affluent VR content library of Viveport.

-Last but not the least, at the VDC, Vive announced a ‘global strategic partnership with Unity Technologies’ for enabling one-click VR content to publish for the developers working on standalone VR, PC VR, and mobile VR.
+Last but not least, at the VDC, Vive announced a ‘global strategic partnership with Unity Technologies for enabling one-click VR content to publish for the developers working on standalone VR, PC VR, and mobile VR.